-Funded under the Indigenous Advancement Strategy’s Children and Schooling Programme, the Australian Government has committed $46.8 million to SCfC through to December 2020.
+Funded under the Indigenous Advancement Strategy’s Children and Schooling Programme, the Australian Government has committed $60.7 million over nine years to SCfC through to December 2022.

 Stronger Communities on the ground

-A non-government organisation is assigned in each community to be a SCfC Facilitating Partner.
+A local Indigenous is nominated in each community to be a SCfC Facilitating Partner.
 Their job is to work with a local Community Board to determine which child, youth and family services are most-needed.
 The Facilitating Partner then works with other organisations in the community to make sure these services are delivered.